 The positive thing about this episode, however, was that everyone was forced to show a clear flag and announce their opinion about the change process.

-The surprising thing was that the leaders had been particularly surprised by how much work a culture change process required, and especially by the leading exponents.
-It was between the lines that the leading exponents had underestimated the necessity and difficulties of their own constant process of change and adjustment, so that the form of leadership "leadership by example" could be implemented, and show the way to the goal for the rest of the members.
+The surprising thing was that the leaders had been very surprised by how much work a culture change process required, and especially by the leading exponents.
+It was between the lines that the leading exponents had underestimated the necessity and difficulties of their own constant change and adjustment process, so that the leadership form "leadership by example" could be implemented, and show the way to the goal for the rest of the members.
 "It is always easier to change others than to change yourself".

 This is also the difference between a martial artist and a martial artist.
 This lies in the athlete's attitude, motivation and constant will in their life cycle, and not whether the athlete participates in sports tournaments or not.